-Cristen Swannick is an Associate at Slater Slater Schulman and a zealous advocate for her clients.
+Cristen Swannick is a Law Clerk at Slater Slater Schulman and a zealous advocate for her clients.
 Committed to empowering individuals of trauma, Cristen regularly represents survivors of child sexual abuse involved in the ongoing Boy Scouts of America bankruptcy litigation.

 Cristen’s primary objective in every case is to establish a comfortable and trusting environment.
 The majority of Cristen’s clients are disclosing unspeakable accounts of physical, emotional, and/or sexual trauma for the first time, sometimes after decades of suffering.
 Understanding the importance of creating a secure setting to encourage supportive and open communication, Cristen approaches every case with genuine empathy and a fierce determination to seek justice for those who have been harmed.